samuelcmace/nodejs-store/README.md

 are pre-programmed to go through the `DBConnectionPool` singleton object, which will return a single instance of the `DatabaseConnection`wherever it is needed in the application.
 This design pattern was chosen for the database as a means of preventing unnecessary concurrent connections to the database.

+### Mean Rating Per Item: Logic Implementation

+To implement the necessary rating system for the application rounded to the nearest half of a rating (on a 5-star scale), the mean score for the given item ID is first queried from the database using an aggregation pipeline.
+Then, the result is first _multiplied_ by two _before_ being rounded to the nearest whole number.
+Afterward, the rounded calculation is _divided_ by two.
+The end result should be divisible by one-half, and should meet the necessary rounding criteria required for a half-star rating based application.
+The rounding logic is accomplished through the standard `Math.round()` JavaScript API.

 ## Environment Variables